Return to Rowing Guidance - COVID-19 Strategic Framework V5.2 - Updated 2 April 2021

 - Wearing of face coverings in accordance with Scottish Government guidance.

-Consider whether safety cover is required and if so, how it can be delivered safely ensuring physical distancing and hygiene measures are maintained.
+- Where safety cover is required this should be risk assessed to ensure it can be delivered safely ensuring physical distancing and hygiene measures are maintained.

-Any rowing activity will still need to be conducted within the guidelines of the Scottish Rowing Water Safety Code and in line with the Scottish Rowing Child Wellbeing and Protection policies and guidelines.
+- Any rowing activity must be conducted within the guidelines of the Scottish Rowing Water Safety Code and in line with the Scottish Rowing Child Wellbeing and Protection policies and guidelines.

-10. Any measures put in place to facilitate rowing activity need to be capable of being flexed or changed quickly should the guidance change as restrictions are further relaxed or tightened up.
+- Any measures put in place to facilitate rowing activity need to be capable of being flexed or changed quickly should the guidance change.

 Facilities and Facility Access

-- Facility operators may open outdoor sports areas if documented risk assessments are undertaken and all appropriate measures are put in place to ensure the safety of participants, staff and volunteers.
+- Clubs may open outdoor sports areas if documented risk assessments are undertaken and all appropriate measures are put in place to ensure the safety of participants, staff and volunteers.

 - Please refer to additional guidance produced by sportscotland at: Getting Your Facilities Fit for Sport.